 This week we had a Seagate ST1000LM035 with numerous media defects.
 We suspected that the HDD had been dropped like many Seagate mobile drives from this family.
 We opened the device in one of our clean bench workstations and immediately noticed something different, three heads!
-These 1TB drives are typically a single platter device with 2 read/write heads.
+In the past these 1TB drives were typically a single platter device with 2 read/write heads.
 One head for each platter surface.
 In this case we found a 2 platter device with 3 heads.
 The top platter surface was not in use (In 2018 the 3 head 1TB is very common).

 With the right tools and technique we removed the heads for inspection.
 Once we determined they could be cleaned we performed some precision head cleaning under a microscope.
 Yes!
 We were successful in recovering most of the user’s data and we used the original heads.